pfq/PFQ/README.md

 designed to compile accelerated versions of device drivers starting from the source code.

-The framework enables the development of high-performance networking applications with different programming languages: C, C++ and Haskell.
+PFQ enables the development of high-performance networking applications with different programming languages: C, C++ and Haskell.
 In addition, a pure functional language designed for early stages in-kernel packet processing is included: pfq-lang.